DXSECN/Scrcpy-AutoBAT/README_EN.md

 For example, on December 10, 2024, Scrcpy 3.1 was updated to support virtual screen usage, while QtScrcpy is still based on Scrcpy 3.0.2.
 Therefore, I hope to use a simple BAT script to ensure that the latest version of Scrcpy can always be used without relying on updates from Scrcpy_GUI versions.
 I am not a computer science professional, and this file is intended for non-programmer users who need Scrcpy.
 If there are any issues with the code, please contact me at Paxsomnium@outlook.com or raise an issue.\
 The English version is translated by AI.
-The Chinese version shall prevail.

 ## 2. Installation
 Download [Scrcpy v3.1+](https://github.com/Genymobile/scrcpy) and extract it.